OpenOdin/anvil/README.md

 In this way the controllers can run in the test environment as expected.

-In the (rare) event of `props.name` being updated while the component is mounted you can detect this and re-init the value of the element, just as riot does when values change.
+In the event of `props.name` being updated while the component is mounted you can detect this and re-init the value of the element, just as riot does when values change.

 To detect changes in `props` one could for example use the `shouldUpdate(newProps, oldProps)` function, or some other way of observing the `props` values.